mattijn/topojson/docs/example/input-types.md

 ---
 layout: default
+title: Types of input data
-title: Example usage
+parent: Example usage
-nav_order: 3
+nav_order: 1
 ---

-# Example usage
+# Types of input data

 This library can be useful for you if you have if one of the following geographical input data: